 - 7. Fill in the CARRY_LOOKAHEAD architecture in adder.vhd with a generic behavioral description of a carry-lookahead adder (i.e., it must support any possible width).
 Skeleton code has been provided to get you started.
 See 5.4 in your text book for clues. - 8.
+The provided adder.vhd file include a complete description of a generic carry-lookahead adder in the CARRY_LOOKAHEAD_BAD_SYNTHESIS architecture.
+As the name suggests, this architecture does not actually synthesize to a carry-lookahead adder, despite following all of my guidelines.
+To see why, use the RTL viewer in Quartus to compare the circuit for CARRY_LOOKAHEAD and for CARRY_LOOKAHEAD_BAD_SYNTHESIS.
+Take a screenshot of each. - 9.
 Use the provided test bench to test all three architectures.
 Notice that the test bench assigns a particular architecture to each adder instance using a configuration statement.
 The same test bench will be used for grading.
-When you simulate in ModelSim, make sure you select the configuration to config and not the entity adder to.
+When you simulate in ModelSim, make sure you select the configuration tb_config and not the entity adder_tb.

 Turn in on e-learning: All vhd files (fa.vhd, cla2.vhd, cgen2.vhd, cla4.vhd, adder.vhd).
 The TAs will grade your adder implementations by using a testbench for the adder entity.
 Therefore, it is critical you do not change the entity declaration or the names of the architectures.
+Also, include the screenshots from step 8), while also include a brief explanation of the different circuits.